Master of Entrepreneurship

 The University's Student Financial Aid Service can provide you with advice and information on student loans and bursaries/grants, cost of living, budgeting and tax advice.

-$20,000 scholarship for an emerging entrepreneur with an undergraduate or postgraduate degree in any STEMM discipline (Science, Technology, Engineering, Mathematics, Medicine) interested in commercialising their research or ideas.
+This scholarship is offered to an emerging entrepreneur with an undergraduate or postgraduate degree in any STEMM discipline (Science, Technology, Engineering, Mathematics, Medicine) interested in commercialising their research or ideas.